EIYARO-Project/core/README.md

 ## Running eiyaro

-Currently, eiyaro classic is still in active development and a ton of work needs to be done, but we also provide the following content for these eager to do something with `eiyaro classic`.
+Currently, eiyaro is still in active development and a ton of work needs to be done, but we also provide the following content for these eager to do something with `eiyaro classic`.
 This section won't cover all the commands of `eiyarocd` and `eiyaroccli` at length, for more information, please the help of every command, e.g., `eiyaroccli help`.

 ### Initialize